Medical Disclaimer

 The RLPRO 1000 (720 LEDs, 153 × 42 cm) is well suited for treating localised wounds — surgical incisions, burns, or ulcers on specific body areas.
 For patients with multiple wound sites or healthcare facilities treating various patients, the RLPRO 1200 (864 LEDs, 184 × 42 cm) offers broader coverage.

-All Hale panels deliver a comprehensive eight-wavelength spectrum optimised for tissue repair and are registered as Health Canada Class II and FDA medical devices.
+Hale RLPRO panels deliver a comprehensive eight-wavelength spectrum for tissue-repair routines.
+RLPRO 1200 and RLPRO 2000 are covered by Health Canada Class II Licence #111226, and Hale RLPRO panels are FDA-listed.

 Important Considerations